Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Bearded Devil.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/size/medium
 - monster/type/fiend/devil
-statblock: inline
+aliases: ["Bearded Devil"]
 ---
 # Bearded Devil
 *Source: Monster Manual p.
-70, The Rise of Tiamat, Tomb of Annihilation, Waterdeep: Dragon Heist, Baldur's Gate: Descent Into Avernus, Explorer's Guide to Wildemount, Icewind Dale: Rime of the Frostmaiden*
+70. Available in the SRD.*

 Bearded devils serve archdevils as shock troops, fighting shoulder-to-shoulder and reveling in the glory of battle.
 They respond with violence to any slight, real or imagined, gorging themselves on violence as their infernal saw-toothed glaives carve a path through their foes.